Newcastle Jets FC: Early years

-The club surprised many observers in the Australian game by signing Ned Zelic, a player who was seen to have severed connections with Australia after being dropped from the national team.
+The club surprised many observers in the Australian game by signing Ned Zelic, the second big name signing of the inaugural A-League, signing a two year contract as the clubs marquee player and the Jets inaugural club captain.

-Reports suggested the Jets were attempting to bring former Liverpool and England striker Stan Collymore out of retirement.
-Director of Football Remo Nogarotto confirmed the club had made a bid to lure Collymore to the A-League for a four-match guest stint; however, the move had broken down within 24 hours of it being made public.
+The Jets attempted to bring former Liverpool and England striker Stan Collymore out of retirement for a four-match guest stint; however, the move broke down within 24 hours of it being made public.

-With the leadership of Gary van Egmond Newcastle has achieved the highest number of points out of all clubs in their last fourteen games and have also scored the most goals.
-As a result of their good form under van Egmond, crowds in Newcastle have reached all time highs for soccer – culminating in a crowd of over 24,000 for their home final against Sydney FC on 2 February 2007.
+With the leadership of Gary van Egmond, crowds in Newcastle reached all time highs, culminating in a crowd of over 24,000 for their home final against Sydney FC on 2 February 2007.

-Newcastle were eventually eliminated in the preliminary final by Adelaide, the game going to penalties after finishing at 1 all.
+Newcastle were eliminated in penalties in the preliminary final by Adelaide.
 Vaughan Coveny and Stuart Musialik missed their attempts in a shoot-out that ended up at 4–3 in favour of Adelaide, costing Newcastle their place in the grand final and a berth in the Asian Champions League.